 Every CEO will tell you that they have a number of ‘high-performers’ in their organisations.
 The idea generators, the doers, the people that drive the business forward.
 As a leader, your role is to nurture as many of these people as possible – inspiring and motivating your team towards a common goal.
 Here are four simple, yet effective tactics which all leaders should start with when inspiring and motivating their team:

 As a leader you will have a clear, in-depth understanding of what you want your business to achieve.
-This knowledge forms the core of your vision, inspiring and motivating you to work towards it.
+This knowledge forms the core of your vision, thus inspiring and motivating you to work towards it.
 It sounds very simple, but the first step towards inspiring and motivating others is to ensure that they know what the vision is too!
 It is important that your people understand your image of the future and where they sit within it.
 They need to connect their daily, weekly and monthly tasks and actions to the bigger picture, so that they see the role they have to play in achieving it.

 The best way to formalise and communicate your vision is to write a vision statement which captures the essence of your long-term business goals.
 This should be visible at all times, to inspire and motivate your employees and remind them of their purpose.
 Remember to communicate, communicate, communicate.